HeyHeyChicken/ChatBot/README.md

 ## Features

-- It will allow your assistant to roll a die (give you a number between 1 and 6).
-- It will allow your assistant give you a number between x and y.
+- It will allow you to say "Hello", "Goodbye", "How are you", "Tell me about you" and more to your assistant.

 ## Support and contribution